ArkEcosystem/AIPs/AIPS/aip-16.md

 ## Core/Node level configuration
 ### Delegate settings
-Settings will be enabled, where delegate can define his forumla parameters.
-Settings can be found in [delegates.json](https://github.com/ArkEcosystem/core/blob/develop/packages/core/lib/config/testnet/delegates.json#L2-L4)
+A delegate can define his formula parameters for C and limit incomming transactions with `minAcceptableFee` value.
+All settings are in ARKTOSHI.
+Delegate settings can be found in [delegates.json](https://github.com/ArkEcosystem/core/blob/develop/packages/core/lib/config/testnet/delegates.json#L2-L4)

+Example:
 ```
   "dynamicFees": {
     "feeMultiplier": 1000,